northeastern-rc/rc-public-documentation/docs/source/slurmguide/index.md

 ::::{grid} 3
 :::{grid-item-card} {ref}`slurm-commands`
-Basic Slurm commands used for running, monitoring, and canceling jobs.
+Basic Slurm commands that are used for running, monitoring, and canceling jobs.
 :::
 :::{grid-item-card} {ref}`slurm-running-jobs`
 Advanced usage and explanation of `srun` and `sbatch` for running jobs.